top of page

 I was not really cross-questioned on any question except the one on 5-year plans.
 The panel was very much interested in knowing about my extra-curricular activities, on which I believed I had managed to convey my experiences and learnings in a sturdy way.

-I had prepared for almost all the questions asked in the interview, but I was also trying to not sound like a robot.
+With Faith Career's help, I had prepared for almost all the questions asked in the interview, but I was also trying to not sound like a robot.
 By making a couple of jokes, one liner, I tried to keep the interview candid.
 On one question on my 5-year plans, I believe that I could have done better.

 #8) What are your final ‘To-Dos’ and ‘Not-to-Dos’ for an ISB aspirant?